 Recommended Hotels: The Legian Bali (the best hotel in Seminyak) • W Bali (luxury beach hotel) • The Oberoi (luxurious and charming beach resort)

 Despite its proximity to the airport and all the hedonism on offer at Kuta, Jimbaran remains comparatively undeveloped.
 With stretches of the extended curved bay sometimes empty, it’s perfect for walking, and some modest surf can be found at the southern end.
 With a moderate range of places to stay, eat, drink and shop, Jimbaran is also a genuine village, home to an ancient temple and sprawling produce and fish markets.
 As well as an ideal base to explore southern Bali, a highlight of any trip to the island is a sunset dinner at a café along Jimbaran Bay, with fresh seafood a specialty.

-Recommended Hotels: Four Seasons Resort at Jimbaran Bay (5-star luxury beach hotel) • Hotel Puri Bambu (great budget hotel)
+Recommended Hotels: Four Seasons Resort at Jimbaran Bay (5-star luxury beach hotel) • Hotel Puri Bambu (cheap and charming)